rgrzhang/RogerZhang/README.md

 - I plotted I using `delta` = (0.1,0.3,0.5,0.8) with fixed `R0`.
     - Clearly a larger delta value is going to give a sharper slope in the early stage of epidemics.
     - Delta being the proportion of population being intensional infected, thus we should take delta<1?
+        - [DE] delta is _not_ a proportion; it is the _rate_, per susceptible, at which susceptibles are moved to the infected class (in the absense of contact with infecteds)

-- Since the additional terms delta*S gives a continuous decrease behavior of `S`, when `I`=0, `dS/dt` = `-delta*S` gives an exponantial liked behavior, thus the solution of that model will asymptotically approach S=0, meaning final size Q(t)->infinity, regardless of what values of delta is.
+- Since the additional terms delta*S gives a continuous decrease behavior of `S`, when `I`=0, `dS/dt` = `-delta*S` gives an exponantial liked behavior, thus the solution of that model will asymptotically approach S=0, meaning final size Q(t)->1, regardless of what values of delta is.
+    -

 - With the additional delta term, the value of threshold `R0` = 1 for having an epidemics has to change to a lower value.
     - The existance of this intensional infection will turn the non-spreading disease into an epidemics.
 Then there is no point of having this extra action.